airswap/airswap-nft-marketplace/CONTRIBUTING.md

 - Widget
 - Page

 The `component` is the smallest.
 Then when a component has one or more components it's a `composition`.
 A `widget` is where all components are gathered and connected to the store and actions dispatched.
-A `widget` is standalone; it should always work without a parent giving it props.

 A `page` is connected to the routing of the app and should direct the user to one or more widgets.